Book2009/FE-NOC/README.md

   </p>
   </p>

-   The team consists of three intimate friends Pawit Nateenantasawasd, Pongpapat Putongkam, and Thanyawut Krittikanon, our .
-We have been together for four years, developing a close attachment that positively affects our collaboration of working.
+   The team consists of three intimate friends Pawit Nateenantasawasd, Pongpapat Putongkam, and Thanyawut Krittikanon.
+We have been together for four years, forming a strong bond that enhances our collaborative efforts.
+We first met in high school, sharing the same class, and after some conversation, we discovered our similarities.
+For instance, we both share a passion for robotics and competition, which led us to join the YB-Robot club together.
+Much of what we know today has been learned from the experiences of our seniors, who have taught us valuable lessons and helped shape who we are now.
+This journey has brought us to this international stage.

    Last year, with great enthusiasm and spirits, we joined the WRO.
 Reaching the international round was already a great honor, but we were soon to realize that in order to win, one needs more than only enthusiasm.
-Our mistakes made us take the 8th position, a respectable position indeed
+Our mistakes made us take the 8th position, a respectable position indeed.

-   This year we will come back with more confident, and wiser from past experiences.
+   This year we are back with more confident, and wiser from past experiences.
 We honed our strategies and prepared extensively.
+We fixed every mistake we have done last year and more.
+Being back at the international stage is one of our dream.
+And we are here to make everyone proud.

 <p align="center">